NervanaSystems/neon/doc/source/cifar10.rst

     from neon.backends import gen_backend
     be = gen_backend(backend='cpu', batch_size=128)

-There isn't much we can do with the backend right, but if we print it, you will see that we have a CPU backend object.
+There isn't much we can do with the backend right now, but if we print it, you will see that we have a CPU backend object.

 .. code-block:: python